lakminagamage/CM3321_logic_programming_expert_system/README.md

 # 💻 Laptop Recommendation Expert System

 An intelligent expert system that recommends laptops based on user requirements using rule-based artificial intelligence.
 Built with Python's `experta` library and featuring a modern GUI powered by `customtkinter`.

+Developed for CM3321 Logic Programming and Artificial Cognitive Systems module at UoM IT

 ## 🌟 Features